auroris/City-of-Heroes-Account-Portal/README.md

 # Support

-Support is available from Aleena on Discord. https://discord.gg/KEsXYvD in the #account-portal-support channel.
+Support is available from Aleena on Discord. https://discord.gg/G5tRFFX in the #portal-discussion channel.